pollywoggles/OneOnOneAnim/README.md

 [require.js](http://requirejs.org/docs/api.html) manages javascript file dependencies.
 Here's the [config file](app/boot/require.config.js).

-[Knockoutjs](http://knockoutjs.com/) was used for data-binding and the MVVM library in general.
+[knockoutjs](http://knockoutjs.com/) is used for data-binding and the MVVM library in general.
 I's just one MV option among many.
 A great comparison between various MV libraries can be viewed in the [ToDo page](http://todomvc.com/).

 [bootstrap](http://getbootstrap.com/) is used in Index.html (it can also be used in future html views).
 However, it can be safely removed.
 It does not (yet) have any dependencies.